daniel10lacouture/personal/README.md

-# personal
-Personal Projects

----

 # Personal Projects by Daniel Lacouture 🚀

 Welcome to my public repository where I share various personal projects that I work on.
-This space is dedicated to exploring and utilizing cutting-edge technologies like Snowflake, Streamlit, and Snowflake Container Services to create innovative solutions.
-Here, you’ll find applications and tools designed to help clients maximize the efficiency and effectiveness of their Snowflake usage.
+This space is dedicated to exploring and utilizing cutting-edge technologies on Snowflake like Streamlit and Snowflake Container Services to create innovative solutions.
+Here, you’ll find applications and tools designed to help clients maximize the efficiency and effectiveness of their Snowflake investment.

 ## Featured Project: Getting Started with Streamlit in Snowflake (SiS) ❄️